The Darwin–Gödel Discovery Machine: Toward Bounded-Risk Self-Improving AI4Science

 Track: Track 1: Original Research/Position/Education/Attention Track

-Abstract: We present the Darwin–Gödel Discovery Machine (DGDM), a dual-loop framework for bounded-risk self-improving AI4Science.
-The inner Darwinian loop evolves candidate solutions—demonstrated here with molecular ligands—through reinforcement learning (RL) guided variation, fitness evaluation, and constraint-based retention, ensuring validity and incremental improvement.
-The outer Gödelian loop adapts the discovery pipeline itself, governed by statistical safeguards (PAC–style) that limit harmful modifications.
-In a proof-of-concept docking study on four seed ligands, DGDM improved median binding affinity from -4.457 to -5.422 kcal/mol while preserving 100% chemical validity.
-These results illustrate how bounded-risk inner-loop evolution can yield scientifically meaningful advances, while motivating future extensions of the outer loop for trustworthy pipeline optimization.
-Although preliminary in scope, this work highlights the potential of dual-loop architectures to push the boundaries of AI in scientific discovery while explicitly accounting for risk.
-Looking ahead, RL strategies and large language models with domain-grounded retrieval offer natural mechanisms to enrich inner-loop adaptation and outer-loop self-improvement, advancing the vision of trustworthy, self-improving AI4Science.
-An anonymized reproducibility package will be released to facilitate community feedback.
+Abstract: We present the Darwin–Gödel Discovery Machine (DGDM), a dual-loop system for risk-aware self-improving AI4Science.
+The inner Darwinian loop evolves candidate solutions—demonstrated here with molecular ligands—via reinforcement learning–guided variation, fitness evaluation, and constraint-based retention, ensuring chemical validity and incremental improvement.
+Surrounding this process, an outer Gödelian loop adapts elements of the discovery pipeline itself, using confidence-based acceptance to regulate potentially harmful modifications.
+In a proof-of-concept molecular docking study on four seed ligands, DGDM improves median binding affinity from $-4.457$ to $-5.422$ kcal/mol while maintaining 100\% chemical validity.
+These results illustrate how bounded-risk inner-loop evolution can yield scientifically meaningful gains, while highlighting the role of risk-aware acceptance in stabilizing self-directed discovery pipelines.
+Although preliminary in scope, this work demonstrates the feasibility of dual-loop architectures for AI-driven scientific discovery and motivates future extensions toward more robust and trustworthy self-improving AI4Science systems.
+A reproducibility package will be released upon publication.

 Submission Number: 422